mlafeldt/skeleton-cookbook/TESTING.md

 Testing
 =======

-The cookbook comes with some testing facilities allowing you to iterate quickly on cookbook changes.
+This cookbook comes with everything you need to develop infrastructure code with Chef and feel confident about it.
+The provided testing facilities allow you to iterate quickly on cookbook changes.

 After installing Vagrant and the required Ruby gems, most of the testing can be done through convenient Rake tasks.

 ## Bundler